 Active versus Passive

-Active tags have their own energy source and can autonomously transmit signals over distances from 100 meters up to several kilometres.
+Active tags have their own energy source and can autonomously transmit signals over distances from 100 meters up to several kilometers.
 Passive tags do not have batteries; they rely on RFID readers to be able to transmit signals.
 Their maximum reach is approximately 8 meters.
 They are most often used for indoor solutions, active tags are usually operated outdoors.

 UHF RFID tag